 - About CloudPoint upgrades

 - Preparing to upgrade CloudPoint

 - Upgrading CloudPoint

+- Upgrading a CloudPoint CloudFormation stack

 About CloudPoint upgrades

 Two versions of CloudPoint on two different hosts should not manage the same assets.

 When you upgrade CloudPoint, all the snapshot data and configuration data from your previous version is maintained in the external /cloudpoint data volume.
 We strongly recommend that you upgrade CloudPoint on the same host or on a different host to which the CloudPoint data volume of the previous version is attached.